singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 > In this post we are going to learn the simplest way in which you can validate your request parameter or any other thing for that matter.

-If you are starting out your app, this might look fine but as your app keeps getting bigger and bigger, you might want to write some specific validation code that can handle this for you.
+If you are starting out your app, this might look okay to you but as your app keeps getting bigger and bigger, you might want to write some specific validation code that can handle this for you out of the box.

 If you want to wrap all your requests with some special validations, this tutorial is for you.